Persecution (In English)

 Even during Nachman's lifetime, some Hasidic groups opposed the novel approach being taken by the Rebbe to disseminate Hasidism.
 After Nachman's death, this opposition was directed at Reb Noson, who refused to assume the mantle of leadership and continued to promulgate the teachings of the deceased rebbe as if he were still alive.
 In late 1834, after the Breslover synagogue opened in Uman, Rabbi Moshe Zvi of Savran (the Savraner Rebbe) instigated a smear campaign against Reb Noson and the Breslover Hasidim.
 Opponents denounced Reb Noson to the Russian authorities, claiming that he was a false prophet whose activities opposed the interests of the Czar.
 Reb Noson was arrested, charged with treason, exiled to Nemirov (his hometown), and placed under house arrest.

 A week before Rosh Hashana, Reb Noson obtained a travel permit and journeyed to Uman in secret.
 He was discovered, however, reported to the authorities, and arrested on the night before Rosh HaShanah.
+Assimilated Jews who lived in Uman and who had been friendly with Rebbe Nachman intervened on Reb Noson's behalf and allowed him to remain in Uman for the holiday.

-1838 cooled his follower's anti-Breslov ardor.
+The sudden death of the Savraner Rebbe in 1838 cooled his follower's anti-Breslov ardor.
 Reb Noson was finally able to return to the city of Breslov later that year.

 Reference: